HypeCheck

 Evidence-Based Benefits

 Fennel seed has been shown to have potential benefits for digestive health, including reducing bloating and gas.
-Some studies suggest it may also have anti-inflammatory properties and can help alleviate symptoms of menstrual discomfort.
+Some studies suggest it may also have mild anti-inflammatory and antioxidant properties.

 Moderate Evidence